Risk Arbitrage and Hedging to Acceptability under Transaction Costs: Introduction

 \section{Introduction}

-Transaction costs in financial markets are often described using solvency sets, which are random convex sets consisting of all financial positions (in physical quantities) regarded better than the zero position or at least equivalent to it.
+Transaction costs in financial markets are often described using solvency sets, which consist of all financial positions (in physical quantities) regarded better than the zero position or at least equivalent to it.
 In the dynamic discrete time setting, the solvency sets form a set-valued random process $(\bK_t)_{t=0,\dots,T}$ adapted to the underlying filtration $(\cF_t)_{t=0,\dots,T}$.
-In many cases, solvency sets are cones, and the corresponding model is known as Kabanov's model with proportional transaction costs, see \cite{kab:saf09,schach01}.
+The no arbitrage conditions are usually formulated in terms of selections of these solvency sets, that is, for random vectors that a.s. belong to the solvency sets and so correspond to particular choices of solvent portfolios.
+In many cases, solvency sets are polyhedral cones and the corresponding model is known as Kabanov's model with proportional transaction costs, see \cite{kab:ras:str02,kab:saf09,schach01}, where the no arbitrage conditions are thoroughly discussed.

 If $\xi$ is a claim that matures at time $T$, then the set of initial positions suitable as a starting value for a self-financing portfolio process $(V_t)_{t=0,\dots,T}$ paying $\xi$ at maturity forms the family of superhedging prices for $\xi$.
-The self-financing requirement amounts to the fact that the increment $V_{t-1}-V_t$ of the portfolio process is solvent at all times, that is a.s. belongs to $\bK_t$ for all $t$ (in this case, the increment is said to be a \emph{selection} of $\bK_t$).
-This may lead to rather high superhedging prices.
+In the multivariate setting, the starting values are vectors which are not necessarily comparable to each other, and so, instead of comparing them by a single numerical quantity, it is sensible to look at the whole set of superhedging prices.
+The self-financing requirement amounts to the fact that the increment $V_{t-1}-V_t$ of the portfolio process is solvent at all times, that is, it a.s.\ belongs to $\bK_t$ for all $t$ (in other words, the increment is a \emph{selection} of $\bK_t$).

+In order to reduce these superhedging prices, it is possible to require that the shortfall of the terminal value of the portfolio, in comparison with the claim, is acceptable with respect to a certain risk measure.
+This approach may provide arbitrage opportunities as \emph{Good Deals}, i.e. terminal claims attainable from the zero capital and such that the risk of the claim is strictly negative, equivalently, the utility is strictly positive.
+The No Good Deal condition, first introduced in \cite{coc:saa-00} and then formalised in \cite{cer:hod01,cher07}, requires that this situation is impossible.
+Unlike the univariate setting, the existence of a good deal in the multivariate setting does not necessarily mean the existence of a claim whose multivariate utility belongs to $\R_+^d$.
+Indeed, a vector-valued financial position may be acceptable if some acceptable components compensate for the non-acceptable ones.
+This may result in various types of arbitrage opportunities.

+Indeed, it is possible to strengthen the no arbitrage requirement by also considering hedging strategies, where the self-financing condition is replaced by the acceptability of all intermediate portfolio changes with respect to a dynamic risk measure, see \cite{cher07fs}.
+The setting of \cite{cher07fs,cher08} involves at least two assets exchangeable without transaction costs and pinpoints a particular asset that is used as the cash equivalent.
+The portfolio is converted to its cash equivalent, with the acceptability condition imposed on the increments of these cash values for consecutive time moments.
+The idea of converting portfolios to a single numerical quantity with acceptable increments in view of superhedging one-dimensional claims has been further explored in \cite{cher:kup:tan17}.